SherG/s2/blog/see-think-do-model.md

 "The businesses that can innovate, truly understand today’s consumer journey, and address consumers’ needs at every touchpoint are going to find themselves in a position to win." — <em>Think with Google</em>

+<a href="https://www.kaushik.net/avinash/see-think-do-care-win-content-marketing-measurement/" target="blank">See, Think, Do, Care Winning Combo: Content + Marketing + Measurement</a>

+One of Avinash Kaushik's original posts on the See-Think-Do model.
+Also see his <a href="https://www.kaushik.net/avinash/see-think-do-content-marketing-measurement-business-framework/" target="blank">See, Think, Do: A Content, Marketing, Measurement Business Framework</a>.

+<a href="https://www.thinkwithgoogle.com/intl/en-145/perspectives/global-articles/kpis-essential-framework/" target="blank">KPIs: An Essential Framework</a>

+In this Think With Google article, <a href="https://www.linkedin.com/in/innovationjohan/?originalSubdomain=se" target="blank">Johan Eriksson</a>, former head of specialists for Google Sweden, discusses KPIs using the See-Think-Do model.